Catoosa County to add inmate video conferencing at courthouse

-Catoosa County Sheriff’s deputies save on travel time in the future with county officials recently awarding a bid to install teleconferencing equipment at the courthouse.
+Catoosa County sheriff’s deputies will save on travel time in the future with county officials recently awarding a bid to install teleconferencing equipment at the courthouse.

-On May 7, Catoosa County Sheriff Gary Sisk presented a quote for the work to the county’s Board of Commissioners and discussed some of the benefits the program will create in the long term.
+On May 7, Sheriff Gary Sisk presented a quote for the work and equipment to the county’s Board of Commissioners and discussed some of the benefits the program will create in the long term.

 Sisk says the main goal of the project is to cut out some of the extensive travel involved with getting state inmates to court.